 Piles of contaminated sand, Sea Bright, New Jersey, USA, 2013

-Hurricane Sandy’s storm surge caused sewage to mix with floodwater contaminating sand that washed up onto city streets from the Sea Breeze beaches.
+Hurricane Sandy’s storm surge caused sewage to mix with floodwater contaminating sand that washed up onto city streets from the Sea Bright beaches.
 Three months after the storm, a local policeman said the collected sand remained in this parking lot as the city did not yet have a place to dispose of it properly.

 Couch washed-up onto beach from Hurricane Sandy, Sea Bright, New Jersey, USA, 2013